Lushbits/sc-session-tracker/src/agent-prompts/balance-and-events.md

    - Running balance in gray text (this is event.amount)

 ### Event Amount Consistency
-For all event types, event.amount represents the total balance at the time of the event:
+For all event types, event.amount represents the transaction amount:
-- For spending events: The new lower balance after the spending
+- For spending events: The amount spent (positive number)
-- For earning events: The new higher balance after the earning
+- For earning events: The amount earned (positive number)
 - For balance adjustments: The new balance value
 - For session start: The initial balance
 - For session end: The final balance

 ### Running Balance Calculation
-- No calculation needed as each event stores its resulting balance in event.amount
+- Running balance is calculated by processing events chronologically:
+  - For earning events: Add event.amount to previous balance
+  - For spending events: Subtract event.amount from previous balance
-- The running balance shown for each event is simply event.amount
+  - For balance adjustments: Set balance to event.amount
+  - Session start/end events don't affect the balance
 - Always displayed with thousands separator (e.g., "100,000 aUEC")

 ## Event List Styling